VOL. IV - APPENDIX C

 Mary Honeysett died later in 1899 (Reg Gen Dec Qtr.
 1899 Battle 2b 49).

 In 1871 James and Mary's daughter Lydia Honeysett, aged 21 was a domestic servant to Robert Farrish, a 51 year old draper employing 5 assistants at 613 Old Kent Road, Camberwell.
 In 1881 she was back in Battle where she was a cook employed by 51 year old William E M Watts, "a surgeon not practising".
-Lydia appears to have never married and it may be she that died in 1893 aged 43 years old (Reg Gen March Qtr 1893 Hastings (1837-1977) 2b 34).
+Lydia never married.
+She died aged 43 years old (Reg Gen March Qtr 1893 Hastings (1837-1977) 2b 34).and was buried on 4 March 1893 in Dallington.

 James and Mary's daughter, Mary Honeysett, married George Walker on 27 October 1870 in Dallington.
 George was a 23 year old labourer, son of Henry Walker, farmer.
 Mary was 19 years old.

 In 1871 they were living at "Porters lodge", Dallington and George was an agricultural labourer/carter on the farm.
 In 1881 they were living at Beestone Cottages, Warbleton where 36 year old George was a farm servant on his father Henry's 300 acre farm.
 Mary's sister Rhoda Honeysett, aged 22 was visiting them.
 Mary Walker died in 1896 aged 43 years old (Reg Gen Dec 1853 Hailsham 2b 58).
-George remarried in 1905 in Hailsham.
-His second wife was Emily Isted.
-In 1911 they were living at Bodle Street, where George was farming.
-They had a four year old daughter.
-George Walker died on 22 September 1923 and was buried at Hailsham Cemetary.
-Emily Walker died in 1930
+George remarried on 1 March 1905 in Bodle Street Green.
+He was a 60 year old widower, farmer, son of Henry Walker, farmer.
+His second wife was Emily Isted, aged 39, spinster, daughter of William Herbert Isted, farmer.

 Nothing more is known about James and Mary's daughter Hannah Honeysett after 1871 when Hannah was 16 years old and living with her parents.
 She may have died in 1886, aged 30 years old.

 In 1881 James and Mary's daughter Rhoda Honeysett, aged 22, was staying with her sister Mary at Beestone Cottages, Warbleton.
-Rhoda Honeysett died in 1883 in Battle.
+Rhoda Honeysett of Dallington died aged 24 years and was buried on 16 April 1883 in Dallington.

 In 1881 James and Mary's son James Honeysett was working as a shopman for 46 year old grocer and draper Henry Daw at Tower Street, Heathfield.
 By 1891 he is back home living with and working on his fathers farm.
 On 15 November 1894 he married Mary Ann White at Dallington.
 James was a 32 year old milkman.
 Mary Ann was 20 years old, the daughter of Charles White, farmer.